Privacy Policy

 If you believe that your information held by Us is not being handled properly, you have the right to complain to the competent data protection authority:

-• EU (relevant national supervisory authority in your country of residence)
+• EU: the relevant national supervisory authority in your country of residence.

 0